It doesn’t take much to enjoy yourself in the water on Maui. A $4 floatie from the ABC Store, some SPF, and game on!

 But some ways are better than others.

-S/V Nova, for example, a 42′ foot private charter sailing yacht, is most assuredly one of those ways.
+Sailing off the coast of Maui on a private catamaran or yacht with Maui Custom Charters is most assuredly one of those ways.
 No offense, apartment pool.
 But… you know.

 Winning on Water

 If ever asked whether or not you’re interested in joining a snorkeling tour aboard a private sailboat on Maui, the answer is “hell yes.”

 Our group arrived at Maalaea Harbor a little after 9 am and were warmly welcomed aboard the S/V Nova, a 42′ sailing yacht (they also have a 47′ sailing catamaran called Artemis), by Captain Anna, who’s been on the water for the last 15 years in scenic areas like French Polynesia, Florida, the Marshall Islands, Puget Sound, and of course where she is from Maui.
 Not only is she lifeguard-certified, PADI Scuba Certified and CPR certified, but she’s also a really radical woman and clearly knows sailing like the back of her hand.
 And the front of her hand, too.
 Basically, you can trust in Captain Anna.